HDB's annual deficit rises to record S$6.8 billion in last financial year

 "HDB incurs significant deficit every year as the amount collected from the sale of flats is lower than the total development cost of Build-to-Order (BTO) flats and housing grants disbursed," it added.

-Of the FY2023 deficit, S$6.225 billion was incurred for the Home Ownership segment.
+Of the FY2023 deficit, about S$6.23 billion was incurred for the Home Ownership segment.

 This segment covers the development and sale of flats to eligible buyers under the various home ownership schemes for public housing, and disbursement of grants to eligible households.